soykasloyka/ToDoList/README.txt

 Basic to do list on JS.

-This project does not save data!
-If the page is reloaded, the entered data will be deleted.
+This project save data in browser!
+If the page will be reloaded, the entered data will be saved.